 Everything listed under the $50 pledge tier, plus an additional copy of the DVD edition to do with as you please (give as a gift, donate to your local library, etc.).
 INTERNATIONAL backers please add $15 for overseas shipping.Estimated delivery:Ships anywhere in the world

 Pledge $75 or more

 2 backers Limited (98 left of 100)

 BECOME A MIDNIGHT MARAUDER!
-Your name included on a "Special Thanks" page of the booklet for the DVD, Blu-ray and Special Edition BD+DVD+Digital Copy editions; plus all items listed under the $65 pledge tier.Estimated delivery:Add $9 USD to ship outside the US
+Your name included on a "Special Thanks" page of the booklet for the DVD, Blu-ray and Special Edition BD+DVD+Digital Copy editions; plus all items listed under the $65 pledge tier.Estimated delivery:Ships anywhere in the world

-Assistant Producer screen credit; plus all items listed under the $65 pledge tier.Estimated delivery:Add $15 USD to ship outside the US
+Assistant Producer screen credit; plus all items listed under the $65 pledge tier.Estimated delivery:Ships anywhere in the world

 PRODUCER + SCREENING IN YOUR TOWN.
 PLEASE NOTE THIS IS FOR U.S. & CANADIAN BACKERS ONLY.
 Producer screen credit to appear both onscreen and in the one-sheet billing block and other advertising and promotional materials; plus all items listed under the $65 pledge tier.
 Also, I will book a theatrical screening in or near your hometown, pending availability of a suitable venue, at which I will appear and conduct a post-screening Q&A. (Note that the screening itself may be booked during a month after the estimated 12/2013 completion date for the film itself, naturally.)Estimated delivery: